Usage Examples

 SALON DU CHOCOLAT 2017

-Bringing together 105 brands from 17 countries around the world, SALON DU CHOCOLAT 2017 was an event at which visitors could encounter various types of wonderful chocolate.
+Bringing together 105 brands from 17 countries, SALON DU CHOCOLAT 2017 was an event at which visitors could discover a rich variety of wonderful chocolates.

 ■ Facilities: Hall E